photoup-nasif/EditImageAPI/README.md

 nrw, srf, sr2, raf, pef, raw, mrw, k25, kdc, dcr, x3f, mos, rwl, mef, erf, 3fr, gpr

+#### Exposure Grouping and Add-ons
+###### Group Types:
+- HDR
+  - A bracket of images our team will blend in LR-Enfuse or Photomatix.
+1 credit per edited image.
+- Masking
+  - Two images that need to be blended together in Photoshop.
+This grouping is commonly used for window masking.
+2 credits per edited image.
+- Blending
+  - Three or more images that need to be blended together by hand in Photoshop.
+3 credits per final image.
+- Panoramic
+  - A series of images that need to be stitched together to create one long panoramic image.

+###### Add-ons:
+- HDR window masking
+  - Select when you want PhotoUp to enhance the window views after HDR blending is complete by masking one of the darker exposures into the window frames.
+- Flash Shadow Removal
+  - If you’re shooting a single flash shot that has created shadows of ceiling fans and light fixtures, PhotoUp can clone out those shadows for one additional credit.
+- Lawn enhancement
+  - Used when the lawn is there but is incomplete and discolored and needs to be made to look full and lush again.
+PhotoUp will do minor patching for free but select lawn enhancement for major patching and greening.
+- Lawn Creation
+  - PhotoUp will create a new lawn for you where there isn’t one.
+Often used for new builds.
+- Advance Object Removal
+  - An object removal that requires 15 to 25 minutes to complete.
+Often cleaning up messes left in showers, cleaning off the fridge or generally tidying a room.
+- Premium Object Removal
+  - An object removal that requires more than 25 minutes to complete.
+Often removing cards from driveways, rugs from floors and any other removal that requires major reconstruction.
+- Day to Dusk:
+  - PhotoUp will take an exterior image shot during the day and make it look like it was shot at dusk.
+Cloudy shots without direct sun shadows are appreciated.

 #### Authentication
 - Third party clients are provided Public Key and Secret Key
 - The API client must provide PU-API-PUBLIC-KEY in the header (The Key here is the Public key)
 - The API client must provide PU-API-Timestamp in the header
 - The API client must provide PU-API-Signature in the header
  - The signature is made by hashing components concatenated by a dash (-) with hmac sha256
    - The signature components are: Public Key and timestamp

 ```